-2. Emergency access and fire lanes to all buildings must be kept clear at all times.
-Parking along the side of a building, in drop-off areas, or in handicap or other specially designated areas will result in immediate towing and fines.
+Emergency access and fire lanes to all buildings must be kept clear at all times.
+Parking along the side of buildings, fire lanes, drop-off areas, or handicap or other specially designated areas could result in immediate towing and fines.

 Extended Parking of Student Vehicles

-An enrolled student requesting short term vehicle storage outside the normal school calendar, i.e. semester breaks, overseas travel, etc., may be accommodated providing the following requirements are met:
+An enrolled student requesting short-term vehicle storage outside the normal school calendar (i.e. semester breaks, overseas travel, etc.) may be accommodated, if the following requirements are met:

-1. The Director of Safety and Security must be notified in writing of the student’s wish to store his/her vehicle for a period of time exceeding 96 hours, if outside the normal school calendar.
+1. The Director of Security must be notified in writing of the student’s wish to store their vehicle for a period of time exceeding 96 hours, if outside the normal school calendar.
 It will be at the Director’s discretion to allow this courtesy for an agreed-upon specific period of time.

-2. If the Director of Safety and Security grants permission to the student to store his/her vehicle for a specific predetermined time, notification will be sent via campus mail or e-mail.
-The notification must be signed by the student and returned to the Director of Safety and Security at least one week prior to leaving campus.
+2. If the Director of Security grants permission to the student to store their vehicle for a specific predetermined time, notification will be sent via campus mail.
+The notification must be signed by the student and returned to the Director of Security at least one week prior to leaving campus.

 The student must follow these procedures:

-1. The vehicle must be parked in a location specified by Safety and Security, usually at the far end of the Water Plant Lot, across from Tewksbury.
+- The vehicle must be parked in the location specified by the Director of Security.

-2. Keys must be sealed in an envelope with vehicle description, plate number, name of the student leaving the vehicle, and contact numbers and address where the student (or appropriate designee) can be reached.
+- Keys must be sealed in an envelope with vehicle description, plate number, name of the student leaving the vehicle, and contact numbers and address where the student can be reached.